s0rus/project-m/README.md

     For local developement the value should be `http://localhost:{PORT}`, when you move to production you provide it with your domain url. **PORT** is set to `3000` by default.

   - `TWITCH_CLIENT_ID` and `TWITCH_CLIENT_SECRET`
-    As we use Twitch Auth API for authorization, you have to create an app in [Twitch console](https://dev.twitch.tv/console/apps), which will give you ability to generate both of these values.
+    Because we use Twitch Auth API for authorization, you have to create an app in [Twitch console](https://dev.twitch.tv/console/apps), which will give you the ability to generate both of these values.
+Just paste them in accordingly.

   - `SKIP_ENV_VALIDATION` (set to `false` by default)
-    Set to `true` is useful when you want to dockerize the app
+    Set to `true` is useful when you want to dockerize the app.

-- run `npm install` command the install all dependencies
+- run `npm install` command to install dependencies

 - run `npx prisma db push` - to sync the schema between client and database